Scaffold-Stark/scaffold-stark-2/README.md

 ## Test Controller Connector with Ngrok

+To ensure the proper functioning of the Cartridge Controller, make sure you're using `@cartridge/connector` version `0.5.5`.

 Ngrok is a tool that is a tool that allows you expose a local server to the internet securely.
 Since the Controller connector requires HTTPS for testing, Ngrok simplifies the process by providing a secure URL for your app.

 ### 1. Install Ngrok